lpmirabueno/xf_phylogeny/README.md

 # *Xylella fastidiosa* (Xf) phylogeny
 Pipeline to create a phylogeny using 44 publicly available Xf genomes from GenBank.
 ## 1. Download Xf genomic sequences from GenBank.
-The links to the currently 44 publicly available Xf genomes on GenBank (dated 11/2018) are saved in the [xf_genbank_links.txt](https://github.com/mirloupa/xf_phylogeny/blob/master/xf_genbank_links.txt) file.
+The FTP links to the currently 44 publicly available Xf genomes on GenBank (dated 11/2018) are saved in the [xf_genbank_links.txt](https://github.com/mirloupa/xf_phylogeny/blob/master/xf_genbank_links.txt) file.
 Use the following bash script to download all sequences in .txt file to your current directory:
 ```
 for line in $(cat xf_genbank_links.txt); do wget $line .; done
 ```